kamilzierke/MCC_PyMonitor/README.md

 General Notes:

-Ensure you have network access to the IP 192.168.1.156 on port 8886, as specified in your Python script.
+Ensure you have network access to the IP f your device on port 8886, as specified in your Python script.
 Place the index.html file inside a templates folder in the same directory as your main.py.
 The Python script will start a Flask web server on http://localhost:5000.
 Open this URL in a web browser to view the application.